Open Data Hub logo

 Verification

-• You can see the Jupyter administration interface.
+• You can see the administration interface for basic workbenches.

-Open Data Hub administrators can start a notebook server for another existing user from the Jupyter administration interface.
+Open Data Hub administrators can start a basic workbench for another existing user from the administration interface for basic workbenches.

 Prerequisites